grimme-lab/qc2-teaching/doc/scf.rst

    2. Save your gradient components to arrays analogous to the ones for the atom positions and Slater exponents.
       We shall call the conceptual combination of them the gradient vector **g**.
    3. By definition, in which direction does a gradient point?
+How is this different from the force?

 Steepest Decent
 ~~~~~~~~~~~~~~~